 In it, you will find long stretches of primarily empty beaches, beautiful and well-maintained seafront parks, and very affordable accommodation options for the budget-conscious traveler.
 It is a perfect place for an extended diving holiday.

 There are also four lakes outside the city, which bird enthusiasts flock to.
 They aren’t necessarily good for diving; however, suitable for a nice salty plunge.

 Wreck Diving In Bulgaria

-Some of the most popular dives in Bulgaria are wreck dives which feature sunken World War II battleships.
-The most fortunate part about these sad tragedies is most sunken ships, which are either a part of the buried German battle fleet or one of five Russian submarines (although, only four have been found to date), lay inaccessible areas only 15-40 meters below the surface where they sit comfortably on the sea bed.
+Some of Bulgaria’s most popular dives are wreck dives, which feature sunken World War II battleships.
+The most fortunate part about these sad tragedies is most sunken ships, which are either a part of the buried German battle fleet or one of five Russian submarines (although only four have been found to date), lay inaccessible areas only 15-40 meters below the surface where they sit comfortably on the sea bed.

 Previous wreck diving experience is recommended for these sites, but there are a few wrecks where it is not required.